ethanneff/TipCalculator/README.md

     - Swift linter https://github.com/realm/SwiftLint
     - Swift algorithms https://github.com/raywenderlich/swift-algorithm-club

-Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
+**Question 2**: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

 **Answer:** Closures can capture the `self` instance which can cause a strong reference cycle (memory leak).
-Your best defense against this is to use a `[weak self]` in your closure response, or use alternatives to a closure (a `weak delegate` or `NotificationCenter`)
+Your best defense against this is to use a `[weak self]` in your closure response, or use alternatives to a closure (a `weak delegate` or `NotificationCenter`). `[weak self]` example below:

 ```swift
 resource.request().onComplete { [weak self] response in